alchemical-lich/alchemical-lich.github.io/_pages/the-gaming-must-go-on.md

 ## More Pathfinder 2e
 Like pizza, more PF2e is always good.
-Here are some adventure options I’d find interesting:
+Here is an adventure option I’d find interesting:

 *[Stolen Fate](https://store.paizo.com/pathfinder/pathfinder-second-edition/adventure-paths/stolen-fate/)*.
 A high-level continuation of our PF2e experience. *Stolen Fate* is a 11th-to-20th-level adventure path: your heroes discover the scattered cards of a powerful Harrow deck and must race across Golarion (and beyond) to reassemble it before someone rewrites destiny for their own ends.
 Globe-trotting, epic-tier combat, and themes of fate vs. free will.